Chanchal14-creator/file_locker/README.md

 # file_locker
 It hides a particular file at a secret place in your computer and set it back at the same position when the username and password matches.
+It's a new change made by chanchal.